postamar/anoa/README.md

     boilerplate.
 Exception-handling facilities are provided for dealing with broken data in batch de/serialization.
   * Last but not least the Anoa tools provide comprehensive Jackson support.
-This allows conversion of an Avro, Protobuf or Thrift object to and from a natural representation as a JSON object as long as the schema allows it.
+This allows conversion of an Avro, Protobuf or Thrift object to and from a natural representation as a JSON object.

 ## Project Structure